stfxecutables/df-analyze/docs/arguments.md

                           none:       Do not select features using any model.
 Always included by default.

-  --embed-select {lgbm,linear,none} [{lgbm,linear,none} ...]
+  --embed-select  [ ...]

-                        Model to use for embedded feature selection.
+                        Model(s) to use for embedded feature selection.
 In either case, model is hyperparameter tuned on the training split so that only the best-fitting model is used for embedded feature selection.
 Supported models are: